jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 * Clarified requirements for the data objects to help clients consume bulk data consistently across all the RIRs.
 * No more mention of FTP since the HTTPS scheme is now a must for the Bulk RDAP.
 * Can now get bulk data for all the RDAP object classes an RIR supports.
-* Clarified available content types for the bulk data and identified the preferred one.
+* Clarified content type and encoding for the bulk data.
 * Updated the Operational Considerations section for out-of-band JWK distribution and off-line, daily generation of bulk data.